d2l-ai/d2l-en/chapter_introduction/index.md

 we say that the data consists of *fixed-length* vectors and we describe the (constant) length of the vectors as the *dimensionality* of the data.
-As you might imagine, fixed length can be a convenient property.
+As you might imagine, fixed-length can be a convenient property.
-If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs means we have one less thing to worry about.
+If we wanted to train a model to recognize cancer in microscopy images, fixed-length inputs mean we have one less thing to worry about.

-However, not all data can easily be represented as fixed length vectors.
+However, not all data can easily be represented as fixed-length vectors.
 While we might expect microscope images to come from standard equipment, we cannot expect images mined from the Internet to all show up with the same resolution or shape.